Top of the page

 Thick layers can compress in a crash.
 This may leave the car seat straps too loose to protect your baby.
 Babies should be dressed in thin layers before being strapped into the car seat.
 If needed, wrap a blanket or coat around your baby and the straps of the car seat.

 This is the safest place in the car for all children.
-Never place a rear-facing car seat in a passenger seat with airbags.
+Never place your baby's car seat in the front seat of any vehicle.
 Follow the maker's instructions for how to install the car seat.

 Your baby may be sent home with extra oxygen or a monitor.
 Store these devices on the floor and under the vehicle seat.